Daiigr/resume/README.md

 ## Hi there 👋

-I'm Daniel, a first-year Computer Science student at the University of Groningen.
-I've journeyed from the UK to Qatar and now to the Netherlands, driven by my passion for technology and an unending quest for knowledge.
-I'm currently diving into iOS development and exploring the intricacies of C programming and Linux.
-My academic journey is just beginning, but my love for technology has deep roots, stretching back to my childhood filled with gadgets, games, and the relentless question of "How?".
+I'm Daniel, a first-year Computer Science student at the University of Groningen, specializing in iOS development.
+My journey, starting from the UK, moving to Qatar, and now residing in the Netherlands, has been driven by my passion for technology and an insatiable quest for knowledge.
+I'm currently honing my skills in Swift and C programming, while also exploring the nuances of Linux.
+My academic journey is just beginning, but my love for technology has deep roots, stretching back to a childhood filled with gadgets, games, and the relentless question of "How?".

 ### 📚 Education